Bluehost review – two years later

-This review was originally written after a year hosting with Bluehost, but it has been updated now that I’ve been with Bluehost now for more than two years.
+This review was originally written after a year hosting with Bluehost, but it has been updated now that I’ve been with Bluehost now for more than four years.
 My first website, UndergroundPolitics.com, was registered and set up in the first week of August, 2007.
+I still host a bunch of websites on that account, and I’ve even joined up with the Bluehost affiliate program that more than offsets my hosting fees.

 Before that, my the only website I had created was actually a hand-coded HTML file hosted in a directory of my local BBS.
-Yeah, if you know what a BBS is you know I’m talking about fifteen years ago.
+Yeah, if you know what a BBS is you know I’m talking about like fifteen or twenty years ago.

 So, a lot has changed in the internet since then and my hosting experience with Bluehost kind of confirms and exemplifies the evolution of building websites.